gomlx/tokenizers/README.md

 ## Installation

-This library is a wrapper around the Rust implementation by HuggingFace, and hence requires a the Rust library to be compiled and available in the system (for CGO to link it).
+This library is a wrapper around the Rust implementation by HuggingFace, and it requires the compiled Rust code available as a `libgomlx_tokenizers.a`.

+To make that easy, the project provides a prebuilt `libgomlx_tokenizers.a` in the git repository (for the popular platforms), so for many nothing is needed (except having CGO enabled -- for cross-compilation set `CGO_ENABLED=1`), and it can be simply included as any other Go library.

+If you want to build the underlying Rust wrapper and dependencies yourselves for any reason (including maybe to add support for a different platform), it uses the [Mage](https://magefile.org/) build system -- an improved `Makefile`-like that uses Go.

+If you create a new rule for a different platform, please consider contributing it back :smile:

 > [!IMPORTANT]
 > TODO